The Nest

 b) Designated Brokers

-Designated brokers are the brokers who oversee all the legal paperwork and compliance issues.
-They manage all the real estate agents under their wing, ensuring that everything complies with state, local, and federal real estate laws.
+Designated brokers oversee all legal paperwork and compliance issues.
+They manage all the real estate agents under their wing and ensure that everything complies with state, local, and federal real estate laws.

 They are also the people who hold the brokerage license for their firm.